• Swimming in the Chetco River is a popular summer activity.

 Chetco River Campgrounds & Day-Use Areas

-North Bank Road provides great bank and boat access.
-If you are driving to gravel bars, a four-wheel drive vehicle is recommended.
-A few spots along the river, which are suitable for many water activities including swimming, tubing, boating, fishing, and rockhounding are listed below.
+North Bank Road offers excellent bank and boat access to the Chetco River.
+If you're driving down to the gravel bars, a four-wheel-drive vehicle is recommended.
+Several locations along the river are ideal for water activities such as swimming, tubing, boating, fishing, and rockhounding.
+Here are a couple of popular spots:

 Social Security Bar